long-long-float/studying-golang/golisp/README.md

 # Lisp.go

-An pure lisp intepreter implemented by Go.
+A pure lisp intepreter implemented by Go.

 ## Build